Inger-Chao/Mylearning/English/speeches/There is more to life than being happy.md

 ## There is more to life than being happy.

-Even though life is getting objectively better by nearly every conceivable standard, more people feel hopeless, depressed and alone.
-There's an emptiness gnawing away at people, and you don't have to be clinically depressed to fell it.<br>
+Even though life is getting objectively better by nearly every conceivable standard, more people feel hopeless, depressed and alone. <br>There's an emptiness gnawing away at people, and you don't have to be clinically depressed to fell it.<br>
 What predicts this despair is not a lack of happiness but a lack of meaning in life.

 ***Ⅰ. Belonging***<br>